 Journal of Applied Gerontology is the official journal of the Southern Gerontological Society.
-It features articles that focus on research applications intended to improve the health and quality of life of older persons or to enhance our understanding of age-related issues that will eventually lead to such outcomes.
+It features full length articles (6,000 words) and brief reports (2,500 words) articles that focus on research applications intended to improve the health and quality of life of older persons or to enhance our understanding of age-related issues that will eventually lead to such outcomes.
 We construe application to include original investigations or meta-analyses/systematic reviews that have significant clinical, policy, and/or practice implications.
 Rigorous studies of theoretical, conceptual, or methodological issues pertaining to research application are also welcome.

 Manuscripts accepted for publication are subject to stylistic editing with the edited draft sent to the corresponding author for final review.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 1.5.1 Make your article discoverable